 7. Create product pages

-If you’re selling physical products, high-quality photos are key — online customers can’t pick up and hold your wares.
+If you’re selling physical products, high-quality photos are key — online customers can’t pick up and hold your items.
 Take photos in an area that is well-lit (or purchase a simple LED light kit to help you) and free of clutter.
 This could be as simple as placing your products on a white tablecloth on the floor.

 Show several angles, and take close-up pictures of any important details.
-You might even consider taking a short video to demonstrate how a feature works or highlight details that are be difficult to convey through text.
+You might even consider taking a short video to demonstrate how a feature works or highlight details that are difficult to convey through text.

 Then, write a good description.
 Focus on how the product benefits the buyer.
 How will it make them feel?
 What will it do for them?
 How will it make their lives better?
 Use language that speaks to the heart of your target audience.